The Secret to Achieving Financial Wellness

 Budgeting your income

-This is what a common budget would look like for somebody whose monthly take-home pay is $2,845.
-Budgets allow us to clearly see where every dollar needs to go.
+Let's consider a sample budget for someone earning a monthly take-home pay of $2,845.
+The budget allows us to clearly see where every dollar needs to go.
 Even entertainment is accounted for here.
 Having a budget in place not only makes it easy to know where your money is going, but it also helps you to stay on track.
 Likewise, not having a budget is a slippery slope, leading to tough circumstances like running out of cash before your next payday, draining your savings, and even failing to pay bills on time.
 If you don’t have a budget set up, here’s a free online budget calculator to help you get started!

 Saving money